-Missing or incomplete patient data can negatively impact on your response rate.
-Bad data decreases the likelihood of receiving responses, and it will negatively Hospice CAHPS Survey response rate.
+Missing or incomplete patient data can negatively impact your response rate.
+Bad data decreases the likelihood of receiving responses, and it will negatively affect Hospice CAHPS Survey response rate.
 You should avoid using placeholders or “notes” entered into address fields.
 Refrain from using terms like “Unknown,” “None known,” type of relationship, nickname, etc. These terms may end up included in the cover letter and within the mailing address when a survey is mailed, which can discourage recipients and may decrease the chance the survey will be received.

 If new or updated information is collected regarding the recipient (mailing information, survey language, etc.), a survey can be resent if it is received before the wave 2 mailing is generated.
 The 42-day data collection period does NOT reset if new or updated information is provided.

 Hospice CAHPS Survey Response Rate Best Practices

 It is essential to educate staff about can and cannot be said to patients and caregivers about the Hospice CAHPS survey.
 You should inform all of your caregivers that they may receive a survey and encourage all of them to participate.
 Refer to the CAHPS Hospice Survey Quality Assurance Guidelines Version 5.0 (QAG 5.0) for more detailed regulations surrounding communication.

 Be careful with supplemental survey questions.
 While they can provide you with great information, they will add length to the survey and the types of questions themselves may lessen your response rate.

 Using additional surveys may hinder caregivers from responding to the Hospice CAHPS survey.
 Carefully consider whether or not those surveys are critical enough to potentially reduce your sample size.

 If you are not already sampling 100%, consider your sampling percentage.
 If you enlarge your sample, you will have a bigger dataset that will allow for more accurate analysis of your hospice performance.